alanfischer/rfoutlet/README.rst

 RFOutlet library
 ------------------

-A Raspbery PI C++ library with python bindings for controlling Holiday Time rf outlets.
+A Raspberry PI C++ library with python bindings for controlling Holiday Time RF outlets.

 It needs a 315 MHz transmitter module hooked up to a GPIO pin.